 Applying For A Work-Study Job

 Once accepted into the program, you will need to apply for a work-study job.
-If you do not follow through on this second step, you will not be receive the money your school allocated for you.
+If you do not follow through on this second step, you will not receive the money your school allocated for you.

 Most schools will have an online job listing page on their student web portals.
 If you are unsure where to find your school’s work-study job postings, contact your school’s financial aid office.